How Do You Smile When You Don't Feel Happy?

 Why aren’t customer service employees friendly?

 A neighbor recently complained to me about poor customer service he experienced while dining with his niece in a restaurant.
-His server wasn't friendly and he and his niece came to the conclusion that the server should be fired.
+His server wasn't friendly.
+He and his niece thought the server should be fired.

-My neighbor can be a bit surly, so I can only imagine what a gem he must have been as a restaurant guest.
-It's an incredible challenge to serve someone with a smile who regarded you with such disdain that they would callously suggest you should lose your job.
+My neighbor can be a bit surly.
+I can only imagine what a gem he must have been as a restaurant guest.
+It's a challenge to serve someone with a smile who treats you poorly.

 Customer service employees face other challenges, too.